build-on-aws/aws-lambda-and-cqrs-a-winning-combination/README.md

   - `npm run start` to start a compiled version of the server.
   - `npm run server` to recompile and host the resulting server.
 - For [examples/02-deploying-cqrs-in-aws-lambda-environment](./examples/02-deploying-cqrs-in-aws-lambda-environment) and every single collected approach:
+  - Inside individual approach directory:
     - Inside `library` directory inside each approach:
       - `npm install` to install all the dependencies.
       - `npm run development` that is bundling the following commands:
         - `npm run lint` to lint the *TypeScript* code.
         - `npm run build` to compile *TypeScript*.
         - `npm run test` to run *Jest* tests.
-  - Inside individual approach directory:
-    - In places where we have shared *AWS Lambda* layers: `npm install`
+    - In places, where we have shared *AWS Lambda* layers - invoke `npm install` in the root directory for the approach.
-      - And the same set of commands as above in each individual directory inside `layers/`.
+      - And you can use the same set of commands as above in each individual directory inside `layers/` independently.
-    - Then for the *infrastructure as code* (implemented with use of *AWS SAM*):
+    - Then, for the *infrastructure as code* (implemented with use of *AWS SAM*):
       - `sam validate`
       - `sam build`
       - `sam deploy`